-Glymur Travel Guide
+Glymur Waterfall Travel Guide

 Getting to the car park of Glymur, from which you can hike to the waterfall, takes about forty-five minutes if driving from Reykjavik.
-You first will head north on Route 1, before turning right on Route 47, before Hvalfjörður tunnel.
-This road will take you along the edge of the fjord itself, providing stunning views of the coast, mountains, flora and more smaller waterfalls.
+You first will head north on Route 1, before turning right on Route 47, before the Hvalfjordur tunnel.
+This road will take you along the edge of the fjord itself, providing stunning views of the coast, mountains, flora, and more smaller waterfalls.

-The hike, therefore, should only be taken by those with a reasonable level of fitness, who are sturdy on their feet.
-Even then, only those with decent hiking shoes and clothes for any weather should attempt the journey, and it is highly recommended that you bring walking poles, water and snacks.
+The hike, therefore, should only be taken by those with a reasonable level of fitness who are sturdy on their feet.
+Even then, only those with decent hiking shoes and clothes for any weather should attempt the journey, and it is highly recommended that you bring walking poles, water, and snacks.

-The route is marked by cairns with yellow markers as well as signs, and is easy enough to follow.
+The route is marked by cairns with yellow markers as well as signs and is easy enough to follow.
 Be aware that there are some offshoot trails that can lead you away from the waterfall, so take care to be mindful of your surroundings.

 In terms of natural attractions, Glymur is relatively near to two other notable waterfalls, Hraunfossar and Barnafoss.
 Hraunfossar is serene, with many rivulets pouring off of a shelf of lava rocks, while Barnafoss is turbulent, racing down a narrow canyon.

-Be aware, however, that this would be a long time out for a day trip, and would not give you as much time at the sites as you may necessarily desire.
+Be aware, however, that this would be a long time out for a day trip and would not give you as much time at the sites as you may necessarily desire.
 There are, however, many options for accommodation on the peninsula and in the west.

-Similar waterfalls to Glymur
+Similar Waterfalls to Glymur

-When it comes to scale, the only waterfall taller than Glymur in Iceland is Morsárfoss, which is found by a melting outlet of Vatnajökull Glacier.
-It stands at around 240 metres (787 feet) tall, and was only discovered in 2007.
+When it comes to scale, the only waterfall taller than Glymur in Iceland is Morsarfoss Waterfall, which is found by a melting outlet of Vatnajokull Glacier.
+It stands at around 240 meters (787 feet) tall and was only discovered in 2007.
 It was only noted to be greater than Glymur in 2011.Iceland has many other waterfalls of note, but the only other with an international title is Dettifoss, which boasts the highest rate of water flow out of any other falls in Europe.